 How does it work? (age 13 & up)

 Students entering grades 7-12 should sign up for the teen summer reading game, which has a different theme and rules.
 If you are entering grade 6 you can choose either the children’s summer reading game or the teen summer reading game.
 If you choose to sign up for the children’s program, follow the steps above.
-If you choose to sign up for the Teen Summer Reading Game, rather than the children’s one, you must sign up at the library.
-You get a free book when you sign up and then you get a reading record to keep track of how many minutes you read and what activities you complete to earn points.
-Please come to the library and ask at the reference desk upstairs for full details and to sign up.
-More information on the teen summer reading game here.
+If you choose to sign up for the Teen Summer Reading Game, rather than the children’s one, please call the library and ask at the reference desk upstairs for full details and to sign up.
+More information on the teen summer reading game online here.

 Any book you read counts.
 Try to pick a “just right” book – one that is just right for you in terms of reading level and fun!
 Any book counts–fiction, non-fiction, e-books, audiobooks, graphic novels, any genre of books.
-If you read a book to complete an optional challenge, you may also include that book as part of your ten books for the regular portion of the game.
+If you read a book to complete an optional challenge, you may also include that book as part of your minutes for the regular portion of the game.
 If you read a book aloud to a younger sibling or family member, this also counts.
 If you are reading a book that is much higher-level than you typically read, feel free to read some easier books to balance it out.
 Magazines also count, but please try to pick one that is “just right” like a book in terms of reading level.